Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Android/ContextHelper.md

 ## Fields

-### _context

 ## Properties

 ### CurrentContext

-Gets or sets the current context.

-    Note that the setter is made public to allow customization.
+Gets or sets the current context.Note that the setter is made public to allow customization.
 It will be used primarily by Catel though.